Caught a Ghost: Style

 The band identifies themselves as an indie electro soul band.
 Their sound is a modern take on blue-eyed soul; the tracks feature elements of classic Motown and Stax/Volt compositions with influences from dubstep, 1990s rap, and contemporary electronica.
-Their sound reaches into the past, grabs hold of images and sounds that resonates, and complements them with modern samples, synths and beats.

 The band's live shows often consist of an 8-piece band with 3-piece horn section and tailor-made projections for each song.
 The band engages the audience with mixed media, dancers, projected images, performance art, and audience participation.

 Film and television licensing

 Several singles from the band's album, Human Nature, can be heard in Hollywood films and television series: